bmd007/reactiveland/blog/public/index.md

 ## How to capture two people liking each other, only with events, in order to announce them matched?
 (Event-Driven match making)

+### What do you gain by reading this post?
+If you are generally familiar with Event-Driven systems and KafkaStreams, you will learn about a match making system architectural design.
+This solution only relies on real-time data and does not involve blocking behavior.
+Thus follows reactive systems philosophy.

 ### Story
 Alice, Bob and John are scrolling through a match-making app.
 They are looking at people (candidates) living close enough, liking and unliking them.